 The above diagram shows the simplest Envoy deployment which uses Envoy as a communication bus for all traffic internal to a service oriented architecture (SOA).
 In this scenario, Envoy exposes several listeners that are used for local origin traffic as well as service-to-service traffic.

 Service to service egress listener¶

 This is the port used by applications to talk to other services in the infrastructure.
 For example, http://localhost:9001.
-HTTP and gRPC requests use the HTTP/1.1 host header or the HTTP/2 :authority header to indicate which remote cluster the request is destined for.
+HTTP and gRPC requests use the HTTP/1.1 host header or the HTTP/2 or HTTP/3 :authority header to indicate which remote cluster the request is destined for.
 Envoy handles service discovery, load balancing, rate limiting, etc. depending on the details in the configuration.
 Services only need to know about the local Envoy and do not need to concern themselves with network topology, whether they are running in development or production, etc.

 This listener supports both HTTP/1.1 or HTTP/2 depending on the capabilities of the application.

 Service to service ingress listener¶